Accidents

 Falling into the water is a real risk when getting onto a boat.
-This is why it is crucial to always wear a life jacket.
-According to the U.S. Coast Guard, 79% of boating fatalities are caused by drownings; 86% of those victims were not wearing a life jacket.
+This is why it is crucial always to wear a life jacket.

 Capsizing occurs most often in small boats such as canoes or sailboats.
 This can happen when a boat is overturned or swamped with water.
-When smaller boats capsize, they are more likely to stay afloat, providing those in the water something to hold or climb onto.

 The most common ways for boat passengers to end up in the water are: